Thomas Mann: Sexuality and literary work

+In The Magic Mountain, Hans Castorp, in love with Clawdia Chauchat, recalls his schooltime when, as a fourteen-year-old, he adored a classmate, Pribislav Hippe, whom he asked, with his heart pounding, if he could lend him his pencil, of which he keeps a few scraps like a relic.
+Borrowing and returning were interpreted as poetic masks for a sexual act.
+But it is not just a poetic symbol.
+In his diary entry from 15 September 1950, Mann remembers "Williram Timpe's scraps from his pencil", referring to a classmate from Lübeck.
+The novella Mario and the Magician (1929) ends with a murder due to a male-male kiss.

-Anthony Heilbut's biography Thomas Mann: Eros and Literature (1997) uncovered the centrality of Mann's sexuality to his oeuvre.
-Gilbert Adair's work The Real Tadzio (2001) describes how, in the summer of 1911, Mann had stayed at the Grand Hôtel des Bains on the Lido of Venice with his wife and brother, when he became enraptured by the angelic figure of Władysław (Władzio) Moes, a 10-year-old Polish boy (the real Tadzio).
-Mann's diary records his attraction to his own 13-year-old son, "Eissi" – Klaus Mann: "Klaus to whom recently I feel very drawn" (22 June).
+Numerous homoerotic crushes are documented in his letters and diaries, both before and after his marriage.
+Mann's diary records his incestuous attraction to his own 13-year-old son, "Eissi" – Klaus Mann: "Klaus to whom recently I feel very drawn" (22 June).
 In the background conversations about man-to-man eroticism take place; a long letter is written to Carl Maria Weber on this topic, while the diary reveals: "In love with Klaus during these days" (5 June).
 "Eissi, who enchants me right now" (11 July).
 "Delight over Eissi, who in his bath is terribly handsome.
 Find it very natural that I am in love with my son ...
 Eissi lay reading in bed with his brown torso naked, which disconcerted me" (25 July).
 "I heard noise in the boys' room and surprised Eissi completely naked in front of Golo's bed acting foolish.
 Strong impression of his premasculine, gleaming body.
 Disquiet" (17 October 1920).
+His younger son Golo, homosexual like Klaus, suffered lifelong from the lower esteem his father showed him, the less handsome and somewhat clumsy – but ultimately he inherited more of his father's literary talent than the older one.